dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 fact would still fail.

-If we want code that actually makes sense at runtime, we can strengthen our type checker a bit, by requiring that there be some valid (non-Any) type for the function that works at the call site and in the function body.
+If we want code that actually makes sense at runtime, we can strengthen our type checker a bit by requiring that there be some valid (non-Any) type for the function that works both at the call site and in the function body.
 We still won't be requiring that this type is actually written down anywhere, but we will be requiring that it exist.
-This is called "type inference", when we let the checker pick a type for us, as long as there is one that works.
-We'll call this augmented type system mypy++.\AT{audience should know what type inference is}
+We'll call this augmented type system mypy++.

 In Appendix [B.2](#sec:unannotatedfuncs), we formalize the unannotated function rules for mypy vs mypy++.

-This test is a bit trickier than our previous ones, and we find that there's no consistent threshold of size at which Pythia models can pass it.
+Test 3 is a bit trickier than our previous ones, and we find that there's no consistent threshold of size at which Pythia models can pass it.
 Pythia 1b, 2.8b, and 6.9b pass the test in their final revisions, but Pythia 410m, 1.4b, and 12b don't.
 The bigger models all